 ATOMS the atoms involved in each of the collective variables you wish to calculate.
 Keywords like ATOMS1, ATOMS2, ATOMS3, should be listed and one CV will be calculated for each ATOM keyword you specify (all ATOM keywords should define the same number of atoms).
-The eventual number of quantities calculated by this action will depend on what functions of the distribution you choose to calculate.
-You can use multiple instances of this keyword i.e. ATOMS1, ATOMS2, ATOMS3
+The eventual number of quantities calculated by this action will depend on what functions ,